 Many of the general population are correctly taking action and looking after their own health, and over the counter supplementation has been around for a long time, nothing new there.
 The issue is the toxic levels of Vitamin D supplementation that people are taking and the length of time they are taking them for with no monitoring.

 Hypervitaminosis D is a rare but potentially serious condition.
-It occurs when you take in too much vitamin D. It’s usually the result of taking high-dose vitamin D supplements.
+It occurs when you take in too much vitamin D. It’s usually the result of taking high-dose vitamin D supplements without checking your status.

 Too much vitamin D can cause abnormally high levels of calcium in the blood.
 This can affect bones, tissues, and other organs.
 It can lead to high blood pressure, bone loss, and kidney damage without treatment.